-The incidence of BU is highest in West Africa, particularly Benin, Ivory Coast, and Ghana, although increased severity and spread of M. ulcerans have been reported in Southeastern Australia between 1998 and 2017.
+The incidence of BU is highest in West Africa, particularly Benin, Nigeria, Ivory Coast, and Ghana, although increased severity and spread of M ulcerans have been reported in Southeastern Australia between 1998 and 2017.
 Far fewer cases have been reported in China, Japan, Mexico, Papua, and in some South American countries such as Colombia, French Guiana, Brazil, and Peru.
 In industrialized countries, the disease is occasionally imported.
 A history of travel to endemic regions, especially West Africa, is important.
-Geographically, multiple strains of M. ulcerans exhibit variable pathogenicity and immunogenicity.
+Geographically, multiple strains of M ulcerans exhibit variable pathogenicity and immunogenicity.

 - Clearance of the infection,